Ignite-Laboratories/Enigmaneering/enigma1/E1S2 - Delta Encoding.md

 This solution provides a simple way to _test_ that the average bit drop is, indeed, one bit for the ranges relevant to our purposes.
 If you'd like to help me formulate a proper mathematical proof, I'd be thrilled!
-For now, I'm happy to simply _demonstrate_ the techology for others.
+For now, I'm happy to simply _demonstrate_ the techology for others =)

 This is _not_ enough information to reconstruct the data, however - how do you _implicitly_ know what sign the resulting delta has?
 If only we could consider the sign as an entirely separate _artifact_ and store the **_absolute value_** of the delta...

-The next solution tackles just that =)
+The next solution tackles just that!